Introducing the Muscle Oxygen threshold

 We recommend you do an easy warm-up protocol before you begin the test, as this improves the analysis.
 The warm-up should be around 25 minutes with a few efforts.
 You can find our suggestion for a good warm-up, here.

-The described protocol used for testing your threshold is a continuous, incremental step method, with an increase in effort for each step.
-In this example you should increase the resistance by 30 watts after every 3-minute step.
-Continue the test until you no longer see the Muscle Oxygen stabilizing during a step or until exhaustion.
+The test protocol is a traditional step test, with an increase in intensity every 4 minutes.
+In this example you should increase the resistance by 30 watts after every 4-minute step.
+Continue the test until exhaustion.

 An example of a test protocol is seen below: